humblelad/Infosec-Interview-Questions/infosec questions.md

 Look for a smile like they caught you in the cookie jar.
 If they’re confused, then this role should be for an extremely junior position.

 ## Network Security
-#W hat port does ping work over?
+# What port does ping work over?
 A trick question, to be sure, but an important one.
 If they start throwing out port numbers you may want to immediately move to the next candidate.
 Hint: ICMP is a layer 3 protocol (it doesn’t work over a port) A good variation of this question is to ask whether ping uses TCP or UDP.
 An answer of either is a fail, as those are layer 4 protocols.

 # Do you prefer filtered ports or closed ports on your firewall?